mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 * </pre>
 */
 ```

 ## اطلاعات غیرمحلی

 If you must write a comment, then make sure it describes the code it appears near.
-Don’t
-offer systemwide information in the context of a local comment.
-Consider, for example,
-the javadoc comment below.
-Aside from the fact that it is horribly redundant, it also offers
-information about the default port.
-And yet the function has absolutely no control over
-what that default is.
-The comment is not describing the function, but some other, far dis-
-tant part of the system.
-Of course there is no guarantee that this comment will be changed
-when the code containing the default is changed.
+Don’t offer systemwide information in the context of a local comment.
+Consider, for example, the javadoc comment below.
+Aside from the fact that it is horribly redundant, it also offers information about the default port.
+And yet the function has absolutely no control over what that default is.
+The comment is not describing the function, but some other, far distant part of the system.
+Of course there is no guarantee that this comment will be changed when the code containing the default is changed.

 ```java
 /**